box/developer.box.com/content/guides/box-mcp/remote/index.md

 ### Copilot Studio

 Adding a Box MCP Server on Copilot Studio side
-To add an MCP server, follow the instructions provided by Copilot Studio side.
+To add an MCP server, follow the instructions provided by the Copilot Studio side.
 Detailed steps and guidance are available in the official Microsoft documentation: [Add an MCP Server in Copilot Studio](https://learn.microsoft.com/en-us/microsoft-copilot-studio/agent-extend-action-mcp#add-tools-from-an-existing-mcp-connector-to-an-agent).

 ### Azure API Center

-Adding a Box MCP Server on the Azure API Center's Enterprise Registry side To add an MCP server in Azure API Center's Enterprise Registry, follow the instructions provided on by Azure’.
+Adding a Box MCP Server on the Azure API Center's Enterprise Registry side To add an MCP server in Azure API Center's Enterprise Registry, follow the instructions provided by Azure’.
 Detailed steps and guidance are available in the official Microsoft documentation: [Add an MCP Server in Azure API Center's Enterprise Registry](https://learn.microsoft.com/en-us/azure/api-center/register-discover-mcp-server).

 ### Using Box AI Features with the MCP Server